underscoreio/shapeless-guide/src/pages/nat/random.md

 ## Case study: random value generator

-Property-based testing libraries like [Scalacheck][link-scalacheck] use type classes to generate random data for use in unit tests.
+Property-based testing libraries like [Scalacheck][link-scalacheck] use type classes to generate random test data for unit tests.
 For example, Scalacheck has the `Arbitrary` type class that we can use as follows: